Alb-Ard/dist-sys-dubito-online/docs/report.md

 ### Architecture

+The project follows the MVC architecture to develop its main logic and program.

-The project's architecture is divided into 2 main different parts, each focusing on one specific aspect of the previously established requirements:
+Focusing on the distributed part, the project is divided into 2 main different parts, each focusing on one specific aspect of the previously established requirements:
 - The lobby system was developed following the **client-server architecture**, one of the most typical distributed application structure.
 This allowed us to partition tasks/workloads between the providers of a resource or service (the server lobby) and the service requesters (the user clients).
 Clients and servers exchange messages in a request–response messaging pattern: each user may make one or multiple specific requests, after which servers provide the user clients with the necessary functions/services in order to satisfy the user's request.
 That includes: accessing any currently